AI-SDC/SACRO-ML/examples/unsupported/README.md

 > CSV files must not have headers.

 > [!NOTE]
-> The interactive prompt `sacroml target-gen` can also be used to create a loadable directory by supplying the paths to csv files.
+> The interactive prompt `sacroml gen-target` can also be used to create a loadable directory by supplying the paths to csv files.

 ## Contents